app-sre/dashdotdb/docs/design/slo_doc_tracking_for_slo_metric_data.md

 ---

 **Option 2** - Update the 'ServiceSLO' table to include a 'slodoc_id' column of type 'integer', which is a foreign key to a new table 'SLODoc'.
 Table 'SLODoc' contains 'id' (primary key, integer), and 'name' (string, unique)
-* document-author's reccomendation
+* document-author's recommendation
-* consistant pattern with existing tables including 'ObjectKind', 'Service', 'SLIType', 'Severity', 'SLIType'
+* consistant pattern with existing tables including 'ObjectKind', 'Service', 'Cluster', 'Severity', 'SLIType'
 * slightly more effort than 'Option 1'
 * superior data normalization over 'Option 1'